mbridak/not1mm/README.md

 ## Changes of note

+- [23-5-26] Fixed Dark Mode on Ubuntu.
+Removed the crappy dark css theme and the code to load it.
 - [23-5-24] Added contact delete and change n1mm packets.
 - [23-5-23] Reworked N1MM packets.
 Can now specify multiple destinations for the packets.
 - [23-5-22] Worked on n1mm contactinfo packets.
 Reduced network beaconing from 100 miliseconds to 10 seconds, Unless the radio state changes.